Ian-Blanshard/MP3-Climbing-Log/TESTING.md

 Page content | All page content loaded correctly and visible to user | Pass
 View climb details link | clicking link displayed correct climb details | Pass
 Back to view sessions button | clicking button returned user to view sessions page | Pass
+Pie chart | Displayed correctly and all interactive features worked as intended | Pass Scatter chart | Displayed correctly and all interactive features worked as intended | Pass Climbs completed graph | Displayed correctly and all interactive features worked as intended, didn't display in no climbs completed in session | Pass
+Climbs not completed graph | Displayed correctly and all interactive features worked as intended, didn't display in no climbs not completed in session | Pass

 #### Testing 404 page   <a name='testing-404-page'></a>